-Yes, collecting things you don’t need—thing you don’t get value from—is tantamount to hoarding.
-What’s worse, watching the same movie over and over and over is, by definition, insane.
+Yes, collecting things you don’t need—things you don’t get value from—is tantamount to hoarding.

-Sure, the two of us still watch movies, but we watch new movies, creating new experiences in our lives; we strengthen our relationships by enjoying movies with friends; we grow by talking about those experiences after they happen, developing a better understanding ourselves in the process.
+The two of us still watch movies, but we watch new movies, creating new experiences in our lives; we strengthen our relationships by enjoying movies with friends; we grow by talking about those experiences after they happen, developing a better understanding of ourselves in the process.

-So let go of that DVD collection (you can sell it and make some money), and stop watching the same things over and over.
-Instead, live your life.
-There is an entire world out there.
-And there is so much value you can add to that world, so much you can contribute beyond yourself—we’re certain of it.
+Let go of that DVD collection (you can sell it and make some money), and stop watching the same things over and over.
+Live your life instead.
+There is an entire world out there, and there is so much value you can add to that world, so much you can contribute beyond yourself—we’re certain of it.

 Or, how about this: keep the movies that add value to your life.
 There’s nothing wrong with an occasional rerun, a glance in the rearview—but then look forward, and let go of the rest.